GoogleCloudPlatform/networking-tools-python/tools/cidr/README.md

 ## Description

-Google publishes the complete list of outbound IP address ranges that it makes available to users on the internet in goog.json.
+Google publishes the complete list of outbound IP address ranges that it makes available to users on the internet in `goog.json`.

-Google also publishes a list of global and regional external IP addresses ranges available for customer's Google Cloud resources in cloud.json.
+Google also publishes a list of global and regional external IP addresses ranges available for customer's Google Cloud resources in `cloud.json`.

 Goal of this script is to identify & show the available CIDRs.
 To learn more about CIDR check at [Link](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)

-This Script compatible to both Py27 & Py36.
+This script is Python 2 (2.7) and 3 (3.6+) compatible.

 ### Officially Supported Python Versions
 Python 2.7 & Python 3.6, 3.7, 3.8, 3.9, 3.10